 • Lemon Juice- This will add a little tartness to your apple crisp and keep the apples from turning brown while preparing the apple crisp topping.

 • Flour: A little flour on the fresh apples will keep the apple crisp from being too runny.
+You will also need it for the crumble.

 • Caramel Sauce- I used a Smucker’s brand caramel apple sauce.
 You can use just about any flavor you have.
 However, I wouldn’t use something as runny as the Hershey’s in the apple crisp with caramel sauce.
 It’s just too runny and will make your crisp watery.
 You’ll be happier with a thick caramel sauce.
 You can also make your own caramel sauce.
 It’s pretty easy and is perfect as an ice cream topping too.
 And if you’re have some caramel candy on hand, you can also melt caramels too.